geertjanw/ojet-training/README.md

 ```

 In the browser, you should now see that the data is being loaded from a file.

+Do the above for all the data in all your ViewModels, i.e., separate the data from your logic.

 ### Visualizing Data from a REST Endpoint